 Prisma Cloud ships with a rule named

 Default - alert on suspicious runtime behaviorthat enables runtime protection for processes by default.
-You can further refine your policy by creating additional custom rules that target specific resources, enable or disable protection features, and define exceptions to the automatically generated whitelist models.
+You can further refine your policy by creating additional custom rules that target specific resources, enable or disable protection features, and define exceptions to the automatically generated allow-list models.

 New runtime rules can be created in Console in

 Add rule, specify a rule name and scope in the